 Finally we come to fees, under all normal circumstances these are paid by the building owner.
 It is difficult to talk in figures as they vary widely from job to job and surveyor to surveyor.
 Surveyors appointed by the building owner will normally quote a fixed fee whereas the adjoining owner’s surveyor will charge by the hour (£140 is the current average for

-If you are located within the London M25 area you can contact the author of this article, Justin Burns BSc (Hons) MRICS FFPWS of Peter Barry Surveyors, on 020 7183 2578 or by email and receive up to 20 mins free advice on the subject of Party Wall Surveyors and other party wall related matters.
+This article was provided by the party walls team at Peter Barry Chartered Surveyors.
+You can contact them on 020 7183 2578 or by email and receive up to 20 mins free advice on the subject of Party Wall Surveyors and other party wall related matters.